EvolOfThings/XerciseNextJS/README.md

 Brushing up nextJS

-This project was built to brush up my rusty nextJS and also learn tailwindCSS along.
-(Oh, AI was just a bonus)
+This project was built to brush up my rusty nextJS and also to learn tailwindCSS along.

 ## Stack